 How to choose the best savings account

-The best high-yield savings account can help you earn a competitive yield while avoiding maintenance fees.
+The best high-yield online savings account can help you earn a competitive yield while avoiding maintenance fees.

 The higher the APY, the faster your savings will grow.

 You deposit $10,000 in a savings account at a bank that pays 0.01 percent APY.
 Over the course of a year, you’ll earn $1 in interest.
 Alternatively, if you choose an account elsewhere that offers 4 percent APY, you’d earn $400 a year instead, or $399 more than the low-yielding bank.
 (Assuming the APY stayed the same for a year and you didn’t make any additional deposits and you didn’t withdraw any money.)

 Some banks charge a monthly maintenance fee unless you meet certain requirements.
 Typically, you can have the fee waived by making a minimum number of transactions per statement cycle or maintaining a balance above a set threshold.